-Adjuvant therapy targets cancer cells that primary cancer treatment didn’t destroy.
-Having adjuvant therapy means more time spent in cancer treatment, but reduces the chance you’ll have the same cancer again.
+Adjuvant therapy targets cancer cells that primary cancer treatment (usually surgery) didn’t destroy.
+Having adjuvant therapy means more time spent in cancer treatment.
+But it may reduce the chance you’ll have the same cancer again.
 Adjuvant therapy is often used as follow-up treatment for breast, colon and lung cancers.

 Advertisement